 - Near drowning (inhalation of water or other liquids)

 - Toxic reactions to certain drugs.
 These can include illegal drugs like heroin or medications such as cancer treatment drugs (another danger of chemotherapy)

-- Broken bones, particularly long ones like the femur, which can result in an embolism (fat particles that travel from the bloodstream into the lungs).
+- Broken bones, particularly long bones like the femur, which can result in an embolism (fat particles that travel from the bloodstream into the lungs).

-- Use of supplemental oxygen and/or a mechanical ventilator (“breathing machine”) for longer periods of time (several days to a week or longer).
+- Use of supplemental oxygen and/or a mechanical ventilator (“breathing machine”) for more extended periods (several days to a week or longer).
 Oddly enough, these are two of the most common allopathic treatments for ARDS.

 - Liver disease (cirrhosis) – especially chronic – or pancreatitis (“inflammation of the pancreas”)

-- Other factors such as smoking (current or former), abuse of alcohol, and certain surgical procedures also increase risk for ARDS.
+- Other factors, such as smoking (current or former), abuse of alcohol, and specific surgical procedures, also increase the risk for ARDS.